-Postage and freight remains steady in comparison with the 2018 estimate.
+Postage and freight decreased 8% comparison with the 2018 estimate, but matches the prior year budget.
 The annual budgeted amount is representative of customary postage and freight costs.

 INFORMATION TECHNOLOGY: This section shows an overall decrease of 19% from estimated expenditures for current year.